SammyDeAgent/hms-javafx/README.md

 Disclaimer:
 ```
-This project is a testing programme to start a first JavaFX application, the programme may not contain dynamic datas.
+This project is a testing programme to start a first JavaFX application.
+Following program may not contain sophisticated code for extension.
 ```